mondora/asteroid/README.md

 An object with two properties: `local` and `remote`.
 Both properties are promises.

-The local promise is immediately resolved with the _id of the inserted item.
+The local promise is immediately resolved with the `_id` of the inserted item.
 That is, unless an error occurred.
 In that case, an exception will be raised.
-(TODO: this is a bit of an API inconsistency which should be fixed).
+(TODO: this is a bit of an API inconsistency which maybe should be fixed).

-The remote promise is resolved with the _id of the inserted item if the remote insert is successful.
+The remote promise is resolved with the `_id` of the inserted item if the remote insert is successful.
 Otherwise it's rejected with the reason of the failure.

 ------------------------------------------------------------